-Author: John R. Horn, PharmD, FCCP, and Phillip D. Hansten, PharmD
+Author: John R. Horn, PharmD, FCCP, and Philip D. Hansten, PharmD

 Caffeine has relatively few drug interactions, but it is important to know that its interaction with clozapine can lead to toxicosis.

 Fortunately for those of us who love coffee, the good news just keeps on coming: reports suggest that coffee might reduce the risk of Parkinson’s disease, gallstones, diabetes, Alzheimer’s disease, and cancer.
 If these benefits turn out to be true, the fact that coffee helps get our synapses firing in the morning will just be icing on the cake.